yamanalab/why-darkpattern/README.md

 First, we constructed an automatic detection model for dark patterns using BERT, based on a dataset obtained from prior research for dark patterns auto detection on E-Commerce sites.
 Next, we applied LIME and SHAP, which are Post-Hoc interpretation methods for machine learning models, to extract words that influence the determination of a dark pattern.

-For more information, please check our paper. <!-- TODO: URL -->
+For more information, please check our [paper](https://arxiv.org/abs/2401.04119).

 ## Setup